connectivedx/fuzzy-chainsaw/source/elements/components/Accordion/README.md

 # Accordion
-Accepts children as content containers to be transposes into HTML5 detail / summary accordion sections.
+Accepts children (any node type) as content containers to be transposes into HTML5 detail / summary accordion sections.

 ## Props